Bayesian Calibrated Click-Through Auction: Introduction

 \section{Introduction}

-Many of the phenomenal Internet Technology companies are powered by online advertising \citep{edelman2007internet}.
+Many of the phenomenal Internet Technology companies are powered by online advertising \cite{edelman2007internet}.
 When {an} Internet user browses a webpage, an ad auction {may be} run to determine which ads to be displayed to this user. {Such ad auctions can be either done by the webpage owner or through ad exchange platforms.} {Large website owners (sellers) sometimes may know the users much better than individual advertisers (bidders) do.} It is thus natural for the {seller} to utilize such information advantage to {improve its ad revenue}. {As an example, the seller's knowledge about the user can be used to better} predict an Internet user's {\em click-through rate} (CTR), {which is then used in ad auctions to deliver ad impressions more efficiently.}

-Interestingly, a recent line of works, starting from \citet{bro2012send,emek2014signaling}, comes to realize that it may not always be the seller's best interest to {use} as much information as possible.
+Interestingly, a recent line of works, starting from Bro Miltersen and Sheffet~\cite{bro2012send}, Emek et al.~\cite{emek2014signaling}, comes to realize that it may not always be the seller's best interest to {use} as much information as possible.
 That is, {partially use} certain amount -- and the right type --- of information may be more beneficial for the seller's revenue.
-The underlying intuition is simple: revenue extraction in auctions needs competition and too ``fine-grained'' targeting information may lead to a thin market without much competition whereas too obscure information may lead to little interest from every bidder, both leading to bad revenue.
-This insight has motivated many studies on the algorithmic problem of optimal \emph{information design} --- i.e., determining what information to be shared with which bidders --- in order to maximize revenue in different auction formats including the second price auction for independent-value bidders \citep{bro2012send,emek2014signaling,bergemann2022optimal} and common-value bidders \citep{li2019revenue}, Myerson's optimal auction \citep{fu2012ad}, and per-impression ad auction \citep{badanidiyuru2018targeting}.
+This insight has motivated many studies on the algorithmic problem of optimal \emph{information design} --- i.e., determining what information to be shared with which bidders --- in order to maximize revenue in different auction formats \cite{bro2012send,emek2014signaling,bergemann2022optimal,li2019revenue,fu2012ad,badanidiyuru2018targeting}.